sebastienmira/Sigil/README.md

 - Messages are encrypted before being sent.
 - Allows the users the privacy of encrypted text.
 - Allows "code-breakers" to challenge eachother with their own ciphers.

+## About the files in this repo

+### crypto.py

+The cryptographic functions were all implemented in this file which functions as a cryptography library.

+A list of the most common letters in a large english dictionary is defined as 'freq_in_dict' on the begining of the file.